bootstrap-vue/bootstrap-vue/src/components/modal/README.md

   method to generate VNodes.
 This can also be done for the modal title (by passing VNodes to the `title` option), OK button text (via the `okTitle` option), and the CANCEL button text (via the `cancelTitle` option).
+- The `this.$bvModal` injection is only available when using the full BootstrapVue plugin or the Modal plugin.
+It is not available if importing just the `b-modal` component.
+- A new `$bvModal` injection (mixin) is created for each Vue virtual machine (i.e. each instantiated component), and is not usable via direct access to the `Vue.prototype`, as it needs access to the instance's `this` and `$root` contexts.

 ## Listening to modal changes via \$root events